 The catalogue provides a fully illustrated listing of the material in the collection.
 It also contains background information about the collection, a guide to how to use the catalogue, and instructions on how to access the collection.
 This document was prepared by David Dungworth with the assistance of other HMS members in 2009.

 The National Slag Collection originated from the private collections of several members of the Historical Metallurgy Society, such as Reg Morton and Michael Davies-Shiel.
 Substantial quantities of material were also deposited in the late 1970s and early 1980s at the invitation of Stuart Smith by Leo Biek of the Ancient Monuments Laboratory, part of the Department of the Environment’s DAMHB (Directorate of Ancient Monuments and Historic Buildings), before deposition of complete excavation archives became the norm.
 The collection contains material from archaeological excavations as well as more casual surface finds.

-The National Slag Collection can be fully searched using our ‘Databases and other resources’ below, alternatively you can download the National Slag Collection Catalogue as a pdf file.
-To apply for access and sample the collection please fill in this form and send to the ACC chair.
+The National Slag Collection can be fully searched using our ‘Databases and other resources’ below.
+To apply for access or to sample the collection please fill in this form and send to the ACC chair.
 The procedure and assessment criteria for receiving new acquisitions into the NSC can be found here.

 HMS Databases and other resources

 Following the link below you are taken to the HMS Database and other resources page.
 This page comprises two parts.

 The first is a set of datasets that may be used as a single resource and searched together or separately, either using predefined search-terms or with a user defined Boolean search.
 In the first instance these datasets include the Tylecote, Coughlan and Morton Collections, the National Slag Collection and the slag collection housed by Sussex Archaeological Society.
 We expect that other datasets, including photomicrograph and electronmicrograph libraries, will be added soon.